Items tagged “lung”

 Eosinophilic lung diseases are heterogenous group of disorders that are characterised by excess infiltration of the eosinophils within the lung interstitium and alveoli and are broadly divided into three main groups 1: idiopathic: unknown causes secondary: known causes eosinophilic vasculitis...

-Honeycombing refers to a CT manifestation of diffuse pulmonary fibrosis (usual interstitial pneumonia).
-The Fleischner Society definition is clustered cystic air spaces (between 3-10 mm in diameter but occasionally as large as 2.5 cm) which are usually subpleural and basal in distribution.
+Honeycombing is a CT imaging descriptor referring to clustered cystic air spaces (between 3-10 mm in diameter but occasionally as large as 2.5 cm) which are usually subpleural and basal in distribution.
 They can be subdivided into: microcystic honeycombing: macrocystic honeycombing The walls ...

 Monod sign (lungs)

 Monod sign (often misspelt Monad sign) simply describes gas that surrounds a mycetoma (most commonly an aspergilloma) in a pre-existing pulmonary cavity 1-3.
 It should not be confused with the air crescent sign which is seen in recovering angioinvasive aspergillosis 4.
 The air crescent sign her...

 Pulmonary embolism (PE) refers to embolic occlusion of the pulmonary arterial system.
 The majority of cases result from thrombotic occlusion, and therefore the condition is frequently termed pulmonary thromboembolism which is what this article mainly covers.
 Other embolic sources include: air ...

 Siltzbach sarcoidosis chest radiographic staging system

 Siltzbach system is a chest radiographic staging method for sarcoidosis. stage 0: normal chest radigraph: 10% at time of diagnosis stage I: lymph node enlargement: 50% at time of diagnosis stage II: lymph node enlargement and pulmonary opacities: 30% at time of diagnosis stage III: pulmonary...

 Water-lily sign (hydatid cyst)

 The water-lily sign, also known as the camalote sign, is seen in hydatid infections when there is detachment of the endocyst membrane which results in floating membranes within the pericyst that mimic the appearance of a water lily.
 It is classically described on plain radiographs (mainly chest X-ray) when the collapsed membran...

 Published 07 May 2008

 Pulmonary hamartomas are benign neoplasms composed of cartilage, connective tissue, muscle, fat, and bone.
-It is one of the most common benign tumours of the lung, and accounts for ~8% of all lung neoplasms and 6% of solitary pulmonary nodules.
+It is one of the most common benign tumours of the lung and accounts for ~8% of all lung neoplasms and 6% of solitary pulmonary nodules.
 Terminology Pulmonary chondroma has been used inte...